 Like cdiscount (FRANCE) and aktris (GERMANY), flanco of Romania has also used the opportunity that Black Friday 2017 brought in, and increased prices for some of the products in their promoted assortment.

-However, this surely did not stop Romanian wearable fans to enjoy a 64% discount on this smartwatch for example. (discounted to 68,99 RON – roughly 15 Euros – from its original price tag, 189,99 RON – roughly 40 Euros.)
+However, this surely did not stop Romanian wearable fans to enjoy a 64% discount on the smartwatch below for example. (discounted to 68,99 RON – roughly 15 Euros – from its original price tag, 189,99 RON – roughly 40 Euros.)

 Certainly, Prisync’s data from Black Friday 2017 included price-points for the unmentioned countries of Europe, but they were not that striking to be included in this year’s analysis.